oficinerobotica/FreeCAD-Preferences-Presets/README.md

 ## Alternate install:
 Download or clone [oficinerobotica/FreeCAD-Preferences-Presets](https://github.com/oficinerobotica/FreeCAD-Preferences-Presets) to a convenient location.

-The main presets can be found in the FreeCAD-Preferences-Presets folder.
+Within the repository you'll find the:
+1. `FreeCAD-Preferences-Presets` folder.
+These are the main presets
-The Mods folder is reserved for experimentation and prsets there are intended to be merged with a previous configuration.
-Use those only if you know what are you dowing.
+2. `Mods` folder which is reserved for experimentation.
+The presets in this directory are intended to be merged with a previous configuration.
+Use these only if you know what are you doing.

-In FreeCAD, head over to Tools → EditParameters menu and click the Add button selecting the .FCParam file of your choice from the previously downloaded preferences pack.
+In FreeCAD, head over to `Tools → EditParameters` menu and click the `Add` button selecting the `.FCParam` file of your choice from the `FreeCAD-Preferences-Presets` folder.

 ![EditParameters](./Resources/EditParameters.jpeg)

-To apply the the preferences pack select it in Tools → Preset Configurations
+To apply the the preferences pack select it in `Tools → Preset Configurations`

 ![SelectPreset](./Resources/SelectPresets.jpeg)

 ## Revert changes

-To revert to your previous configuration CTRL+Click the preset in Tools → Preset Configurations
+To revert to your previous configuration `CTRL`+Click the preset in Tools → `Preset Configurations`

 ## Feedback